LennoxNunu/new-icon/README.md

 ![android3](https://user-images.githubusercontent.com/68849219/95857006-39edc180-0d5b-11eb-875c-00ece0fb2bef.png)

-That it,we are done, we have change the icons for android.
+That it,we are done, we have changed the icons for android.

 ### IOS